 5 reasons why you should use natural treatment

-- It is natural and non toxic with no harmful effect on the environment
+- It is non-toxic with no harmful effect on the environment.

-- Can be used safely on young pets and around children
+- It can be used safely on young pets and around children.

-- Can be used directly on pet, pet bedding and on sofas, carpets, rugs and upholstery
+- Can be used directly on pet, bedding and on sofas, carpets and rugs.

 - Chemical free without pyrethrin and permethrin.

 Apple cider vinegar contains a perfect balance of vitamins and minerals.
 It also has antibacterial, anti-fungal, anti-parasitical and anti-inflammatory properties which make it one of the most wonderful home remedies to get rid of fleas on your dog.